Best electric SUVs 2025 – the top 10, plus the ones to avoid

 "The Scenic's standard panoramic glass roof can be turned opaque at the touch of a button.
 But as a parent, I think the best thing about it is the way it's divided into individually controllable segments so you can keep your children cool on hot days by covering the back seats in shade, while you enjoy the sun in the front." – Steve Huntingford, Editor

-Read our Renault Scenic review
+Read our in-depth Renault Scenic review

 Our pick: 168kW Premium 77.4kWh 5dr Auto [Comfort]